 As previously mentioned, the site is located in overlapping designated environmentally sensitive habitat areas including the Cold Creek Resource Management Area, as well as portions of other designated environmentally sensitive habitat areas associated with the Cold Creek stream corridor and a significant oak woodland habitat north and west of the building pad.
 However, the proposed development is located on an existing building pad previously approved under a coastal development permit in 1981 (P-81-7701).
-As such, the proposed development is located on the existing building pad entirely within a previously disturbed area and all proposed structures (with the exception of drainage devices) are located over 100 ft. from the edge of the stream corridor.
-However, the fuel modification required to protect the proposed development will extend beyond the building pad and encroach into mapped ESHA areas.
+As such, the proposed development is located on the existing building pad entirely within a previously disturbed area and all proposed structures are located over 100 ft. from the edge of the stream corridor.
+However, the fuel modification required to protect the proposed development will extend beyond the building pad to the slopes leading into riparian and oak woodland ESHA areas.
+The proposed structure will be located well within the existing graded pad and no accessory structures are proposed.
+As such, the proposed project is sited to minimize the impacts resulting from required fuel modification.